Sunilkumaur/Hosting-My-Portfolio-On-EC2/README.md

-Hosting a Resume/Portfolio in EC2 instance with CI/CD setup using GitHub Followed the below steps to achieve this,
+Hosting My Portfolio in AWS EC2 instance with CI/CD setup using GitHub

-  1. Created a EC2 instance in AWS Console with Ubuntu OS and Security group allowing Port 80, Port 443 from anywhere in internet
+I hosted my resume and portfolio on an EC2 instance with a CI/CD setup using GitHub.
-  2. Alongside created a Keypair for the EC2 to make it accessible to the GitHub deployment/changes
+To start, I created an EC2 instance on AWS running Ubuntu and configured the security group to allow HTTP (port 80) and HTTPS (port 443) access from anywhere, ensuring my portfolio is publicly accessible.

-  3. Stored the secrets in the GitHub from the EC2
+I then generated an SSH keypair, which allowed secure communication between GitHub and the EC2 instance for automated deployments whenever there were updates to the repository.
+To keep things secure, I stored sensitive data, like the SSH private key, in GitHub secrets, ensuring that no credentials were exposed.

-  4. Created a YAML file for the CD/CI setup and so whenever a deployment/change happens it triggers the changes to be get published in the EC2 lying source code of the Resume/Portfolio
+Next, I set up a YAML file in the .github/workflows directory to automate the deployment process.

-What we achieved
+This configuration allows changes pushed to the main branch of the GitHub repository to trigger a deployment to the EC2 instance.
-  1. We made the GitHub to access the EC2 instance to update the source code of the Resume/Portfolio in the server whenever a changes/Deployment happening in the GitHub.
+When a new change is detected in the repository, the YAML workflow automatically connects to the EC2 instance via SSH, updates the portfolio's source code, and reflects the changes on the live website.

-  2.	the YAML file will take the responsibility to deploy the new changes in the Git to the EC2 by running a simple SSH commands on it
+This setup ensures that my portfolio remains up to date without the need for manual intervention, and it demonstrates my ability to use cloud infrastructure and automation effectively.

 ![project1](https://github.com/user-attachments/assets/fdd374c0-d9a7-468e-be5b-b9d91977ccf1)
 ![Screenshot 2024-11-29 225119](https://github.com/user-attachments/assets/cea17b4d-e954-4163-869f-e80e9c724f94)